 - To begin with, milder fish such as cod, halibut, bass, and tilapia can be super introductions.
 Start with these and see where it goes from there.

 - Eating fish can be fun.
 Take this post’s recipe for instance.
-All you need is a white fish fillet like cod, bass, haddock, grouper, catfish, snapper, tilapia etc. and the seasonal favorite vegetables.
+I know that it’s difficult to find wild-caught fish like in this recipe but you may use whatever you can find: fresh or frozen white fish fillets like cod, bass, haddock, grouper, catfish, snapper, tilapia, etc. and then your seasonal favorite vegetables.
 Cook everything together in a parchment paper pouch in no more than 20-30 minutes.
 You have the option to make individual pouches and serve them right from the oven.
 My children love to open their pouch themselves under my surveillance because the steam may sometimes be very hot.
 That’s the fun part for them.
-They also choose the vegetables they prefer and prepare sometimes their own pouch.
+They also choose the vegetables they prefer and prepare sometimes their own pouch of baked fish.
 For example, my eldest doesn’t like zucchini (at all) and my youngest fennel (for sure).
 Let your children get involved in the kitchen, pick their food from the fridge and the pantry and help you prepare the dinner.
 They are going to like it so much and this is an ideal opportunity to teach them all about healthy, real food.
 Priceless moments, my friends!

 - Along with vegetables, add flavorful olive oil, herbs and some spices.
 The purpose is to cover somehow the “fishy taste” with ingredients equally healthy.
 I don’t like to trick my children by hiding fish or veggies or anything else in their favorite foods.
 They usually eat one bite of something they don’t like but they always know what they eat and why.
 This is the most important part of their nutritional education.